Car Won’t Start After Replacing Battery? (10 Causes)

 6. Bad Starter

-But the chances are that the car starter has gone bad.
-A starter has a solenoid that energizes when an electric current is passed through it from the battery via the ignition switch.
+The starter has a solenoid that gets energized when electricity flows through it from the battery to the ignition switch.

-When current passes through the coil, the magnetic field moves the plunger inside the starter that closes the electrical copper contacts and completes the circuit to rotate the starter motor.
+When current passes through the solenoid coil, the magnetic field moves a plunger inside the starter, closing the copper electrical contacts and completing the circuit to turn the starter motor.

-The electrical contacts relay a proportionately larger electrical current through themselves and to the starter motor.
+The contacts relay a much larger current through themselves to the starter motor.

-If the dash lights are on but your car is not starting, the chances are that the starter motor or ignition switch has gone bad.
+If the dashboard lights come on but the car won’t start, it probably means the starter motor or ignition switch is bad.

 How to diagnose?